The top five reasons are:

 Low Maintenance - They are quite simple.
 Either they work or don't.
 They are not that many moving parts to troubleshoot.
 Since they are no ducts or venting involve, you don’t need to have an annual maintenance program to ensure proper CO venting is in place.
 Overall, it is safer to work with electricity than natural gas which is a combustible gas.

 100% Energy Efficient - As a heater, 100% of the energy from the electricity it used is converted into heat.
 100% of that heat is then blown into the room directly to warm up the cold air.
 The main disadvantage with central gas heater, a lot of the heat is lost in the ductwork between your furnace and the room it is heating.

-Last longer - With proper maintenance, they will last you 20 to 30 years.
-While gas heater has a life span between 10 and 20 years.
+Last longer - With proper maintenance, electric heaters will last you 20 to 30 years.
+While a gas heater has a life span between 10 and 20 years.

 The best type is the one that suit you the most.
 Here is a quick overview on the common type of heaters you should consider: